Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-Let us summarize the objects that are appear in this diagram. \begin{description} \item[Moduli space $\cM$] This is the archetypical ``space of cobordisms,'' a conformal model of which was discussed in Section \ref{subsec_confmodel}.
-It consists of conformal classes of metrics modulo conformal diffeomorphisms, with the Teichm\"uller metric. \item[The radial slit configurations $\RAD$ and $\Rad$] This is a model for $\cM$ due to B\"odigheimer, consisting of glueing data to construct a conformal class of metric by glueing together annuli in $\bC$.
-The main theorem of \cite{bodigheimer} is that there exist maps $\cM \to \RAD$ and $\RAD \to \cM$ which are mutually inverse homeomorphisms.
+Each arrow is a continuous map; if decorated by $\simeq$ it is homotopy equivalence, if it is double-headed it is a surjection, and if decorated by $\cong$ it is a homeomorphism.
+The objects that appear in this diagram are summarized below: \begin{description} \item[Moduli space $\cM$] This is the archetypical ``space of cobordisms,'' a conformal model of which was discussed in Section \ref{subsec_confmodel}.
+It consists of conformal classes of metrics modulo conformal diffeomorphisms, with the Teichm\"uller metric. \item[The radial slit configurations $\RAD$ and $\Rad$] This model is due to B\"odigheimer, consisting of glueing data to construct a conformal class of metric by glueing together annuli in $\bC$.
+The main theorem of \cite{bodigheimer} is that there is a homeomorphism $\cM \cong \RAD$.
 There is a deformation retraction of $\RAD$ onto $\Rad$ by fixing the radii of the annuli.
-This and related models will be discussed in detail in Section \ref{sec_radialslits}, and $\Rad$ will be defined in Definition \ref{def_radcw}. \item[The fat graphs $\Fat$] Fat graphs are graphs with the additional structure of a cyclic ordering of the edges going into each vertex and data encoding the parametrization of its ``boundary components.''
+This and related models will be discussed in Section \ref{sec_radialslits}, and $\Rad$ will be defined in Definition \ref{def_radcw}. \item[The fat graphs $\Fat$] Fat graphs are graphs with the additional structure of a cyclic ordering of the edges going into each vertex and data encoding the parametrization of its ``boundary components.''
 Taking as morphisms maps of fat graphs that collapse a disjoint union of trees defines a category of fat graphs $\Fat$.
 The space $\vert \Fat\vert$ is the geometric realization of this category.
-This and related models will be discussed in detail in Section \ref{sec_fatgraphs}, and $\Fat$ will be defined in Definition \ref{def_fatfatad}. \item[The admissible fat graphs $\Fatad$] A fat graph is said to be admissible if its incoming boundary graph embeds in it.
+This and related models will be discussed in Section \ref{sec_fatgraphs}, and $\Fat$ will be defined in Definition \ref{def_fatfatad}. \item[The admissible fat graphs $\Fatad$] A fat graph is said to be admissible if its incoming boundary graph embeds in it.
 The space $\vert \Fatad \vert$ is the geometric realization of the full subcategory on the admissible fat graphs.
 It is defined in Definition \ref{def_fatfatad}. \item[The metric fat graphs $\MFat$] Closely related to $\Fat$ is the space of metric fat graphs $\MFat$.
 This is the space of fat graphs with the additional data of lengths of their edges.
 The topology is described in terms of these lengths and it contains the realization of $\Fat$ as a deformation retract. \item[The admissible metric fat graphs $\MFatad$] Just like $\Fatad$ is the subcategory of $\Fat$ consisting of fat graphs that are admissible, $\MFatad$ is the subspace of $\MFat$ consisting of metric fat graphs that are admissible.
 It is defined in Definition \ref{def_mfatad}. \item[The fattening of the radial slit configurations $\Radt$] To discuss the relation between $\Rad$ and $\MFat$, in this paper we introduce $\Radt$ as a thicker version of $\Rad$ by including resolutions of the critical graph for non-generic radial slit configurations.
 This is done in Subsection \ref{subsec_blowup}. \item[The harmonic compactification $\bRad$] Naturally $\Rad$ arises as an open subspace of a compact space $\bRad$.
 In this compactification we allow identifications of points on the outgoing boundary and allow handles to degenerate to intervals.
 It is defined in Definition \ref{def_radcw}. \item[The unilevel harmonic compactification $\UbRad$] The space $\UbRad$ is a deformation retract of $\bRad$ obtained by making all slits equal length.
 It is defined in Definition \ref{def_ubrad}. \item[The Sullivan diagrams $\SD$] The space of Sullivan diagrams are the quotient of $\MFatad$ by the equivalence relation of slides away from the admissible boundary.
 It is defined in Definition \ref{def_sd}. \end{description}